 Behaviour for Learning, PHSE, Ethos and Mr P McAleese (Deputy Headteacher)/Mr J Harkness Personal Development (Assistant Director of Pastoral Care & Intervention)

 Special Needs e.g. learning difficulties, Mrs N Griffiths (Assistant Headteacher)

 physical impairment, medical issues

-Problems concerning school work, Form Teacher or Mrs L Pollock (Head of Year 7)
+Problems concerning school work, Form Teacher or Mrs L Pollock (Pastoral Leader - Year 7)

 progress and conduct